nvmwill/nexmo-developer/_documentation/en/bulk/code-snippets/before-you-begin.md

 ## Getting Started

-In order to use the Campaign API you will need:
+In order to use the Bulk API you will need:

 * An account set up in the [Vonage Dashboard](https://ui.idp.vonage.com/ui/auth/registration?icid=tryitfree_adpdocs_nexmodashbdfreetrialsignup_inpagelink).
 * An API Key and Secret, which can be found on the [dashboard](https://dashboard.nexmo.com/).